 Monument Valley is not a National Park.
-It’s a Navajo Tribal Park in Arizona and an excellent year-round destination.
+It’s a Navajo Tribal Park with a stunning desert like landscape in Arizona and an excellent year-round destination.
 Seasons with pleasant weather and without a lot of traffic on the scenic drive are early spring (late March/April) and late autumn (October).
-Cooler but very quiet months are November until March.
-Read on for more details, the best ‘WHEN TO GO’ tips and our detailed hotel and camping guide, especially if you visit in summer:
+Cooler but very quiet months are the winter months from November until March.
+Read on for more season details (spring -summer - fall - winter), the best ‘WHEN TO GO’ tips and our detailed hotel and camping guide.

 Weather and Visitation

 Despite the possibility for extreme weather conditions with some very hot days in the summer and a few colder times in the winter, most days of the year are quite suitable for an enjoyable visit.
 Due to the higher elevation of 5200 feet it’s a little cooler in general.
 The Wind is a major force in the valley.
 Even in the warmer months of spring and fall, bring an extra layer of cloth as it can get chilly in the mornings or late evenings.
 Light rain gear is also a good idea.

 The average maximum daytime temperature in April is a pleasant 19°C (66°F).
 In May it gets warmer with an average maximum of 25°C (77°F).
 That means both months are perfect for a visit.
 Most April visitors report, that it’s still quiet most of the time.
 In May it gets busier but still not heavily crowded.
 Keep in mind that particularly from April into June it’s often more windy than usual and it can become horrible dusty due to heavy winds.

 June - July - August (Summer)